ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_forensics.md

 ## Conclusion

 I definitely learnt a thing or two here about forensics on the Master File Table (MFT).
 Cheers to the author [boynamedboy](https://x.com/festusgichohi1)

+## Extras

+Seems the intended path for part 3 (According to the author) was just focusing on the info from MFTECmd or MFT Explorer and getting the logical size.
+I completely missed that detail.

+{{< image src="/img/p3rf3ctr00t_ctf_2024/streams_and_secrets_13.png" alt="" position="center" style="border-radius: 8px;" >}}

+0x22 is 34 in Decimal.